jalanb/pym/docs/index.rst

 Editing
 ^^^^^^^

-Editing is the heart of pym, a means of transforming ideas into structured text.
+`Editting <https://github.com/jalanb/pym/blob/master/pym/edit/main.py#L41>`_ is the heart of pym, a means of transforming ideas into structured text.

 An editor is an interface between a person and structured text.
 The person has a keyboard and sees a window, tapping keys changes the window.
-The person first needs to learn which keys lead to which changes on screen.
+The person first needs to learn `which keys lead <https://github.com/jalanb/pym/blob/master/pym/edit/keyboard.py#L35>`_ to which `changes <https://github.com/jalanb/pym/blob/master/pym/edit/tree.py#L104>`_ on screen.
 As soon as changes are made the screen shows diff from original.

 Screen shows one dir, file or function (aka package, module or function) at a time.

-We are stopped on a breakpoint, showing a function, with stopped line underlined in :red:`red`.
-If there is an active error (aka Exception) then all (all data leading to) data on this line is marked :red:`red`.
-All code which has been run without error is shown :green:`green`, and all other data is shown :blue:`blue`.
+We are stopped on a breakpoint, showing a function, with stopped line underlined in red.
+If there is an active error (aka Exception) then all (all data leading to) data on this line is marked red.
+All code which has been run without error is shown in green, and all other data is shown in blue.

 18 Keys: j/k (up/down (+/- Y)), h/l (backward/forward (-/+ X)), g/; (out/in (-/+ Z))
       u/i (keyboard/screen), y/o (), t/p (take/paste)